Maciej4/DndClub/README.md

-# Welcome to the Dnd Club website
+# Welcome to the DnD Club website

 Enjoy your stay.